OpenGammaProject/Open-Gamma-Detector/README.md

 ![Na-22](docs/na-22.png)

-4 hour long spectrum of about 100 grams of mushrooms still containing the isotope Cs-137 from the Chernobyl disaster.
-You can clearly see the gamma peak at 662 keV and the ~32 keV X-ray peak:
+Spectrum (4h) of about 100 grams of mushrooms still containing the isotope Cs-137 from the Chernobyl disaster.
+You can clearly see the gamma peak at 662 keV and the ~32 keV X-ray peak.
+Resolution of the 662 keV peak was ~10%, because I was only using a single SiPM with an old 9% scintillator:

 ![Mushroom "test source"](docs/mushrooms.png)